-Students take IMS in their first semester, earning 12 hours of academic credit.
-Classes in IMS include Accounting, Math for Decision Making, Macroeconomics, Finance and Business Law.
+Students take Business Foundations in their first semester, earning 12 hours of academic credit.
+Classes in Business Foundations include Accounting, Math for Decision Making, Macroeconomics, Finance and Business Law.
 This coursework prepares students who are not familiar with the business concepts described above to be successful in the core curriculum.

-IMS is offered in the summer and fall semesters, so you can choose to enter Baylor's MBA program in either June or August.
-Healthcare students must take IMS in the summer.
+Business Foundations is offered in the summer and fall semesters, so you can choose to enter Baylor's MBA program in either June or August.
+Healthcare students must take Business Foundations in the summer.

-You are not required to take IMS.
+If you already have an undergraduate business degree from an AACSB-accredited institution, you are not required to take Business Foundations.
 Start your MBA degree by taking the core courses in either the fall or spring semesters.
 Healthcare students must start in the fall.

 No time will be spent in the core courses on reviewing fundamental business concepts.
-Some MBA candidates with business undergraduate degrees choose to take IMS in order to facilitate a smooth transition into the core curriculum.
+Some MBA candidates with a business degree from an AACSB-accredited school choose to take Business Foundations in order to facilitate a smooth transition into the core curriculum.

-Students who take IMS will complete the standard MBA degree in 21 months, which is a traditional two-year, full-time MBA program.
+Students who take Business Foundations will complete the standard MBA degree in 21 months, which is a traditional two-year, full-time MBA program.
 Healthcare students complete their degree in 24 months, because of the extended residency requirement.
-Joint degree students will spend three semesters in the Business School, one semester in IMS courses and two semesters in the MBA core courses.
+Joint degree students will spend three semesters in the Business School, one semester in Business Foundations courses and two semesters in the MBA core courses.